Learn about actual and potential costs

 Evaluate major factors to mitigate risk

-Providers of event facility rentals and members of their supply chain are subject to a medium level of risk on average.
-Food and beverage wholesalers face internal competition as well as the risk of supply disruptions due to weather or natural disasters.
-Also, electronic component manufacturers are victims of competition...
+Providers of event facility rentals and members of their supply chain are subject to a moderate level of risk on average.
+Food and beverage wholesalers face internal competition as well as the risk of supply disruptions due to weather, natural disasters and most recently the coronavirus pandemic.
+Electronic component manufacturers...
 Subscribe to learn more.